Chart Color Schemes

 Queenscliff has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects expected to impact the area.
 Notable projects include Queenscliff Harbour Redevelopment, Hesse Street South Redevelopment, Queenscliffe Hub, and Queenscliff Feeder Main Replacement and Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.